Allkaruen: Discovery and naming

 The holotype of Allkauren consists of a braincase (MPEF-PV 3613), a mandible (MPEF-PV 3609), and a cervical vertebra (MPEF-PV 3615); a similar cervical vertebra (MPEF-PV 3616) was also referred to the genus.
 These elements were in 2000 discovered in the Cañadón Asfalto Formation, Cerro Cóndor, Chubut, Argentina, which has been dated to the Middle-Late Toarcian, 179.17 ± 0.12-178.07 ± 0.21 m.a (although earlier estimates have suggested an earliest-Bathonian age).
 Other elements, mostly disarticulated and consisting of a number of limb bones as well as another mandible, were also discovered at the site.

 The name Allkaruen is Tehuelche in origin, being derived from all ("brain") and karuen ("ancient").
 The specific name, koi, originates from the Tehuelche word for "lake", in reference to the fact that the type locality would have been a saline lake.

 Classification

 In 2016, two phylogenetic analyses were conducted based on the dataset from the description of Darwinopterus in order to determine the phylogenetic position of Allkaruen.
 One analysis was restricted to the holotype braincase, while the other included the holotype mandible and cervical vertebrae as well.
 Allkaruen was consistently recovered as the sister taxon of the Monofenestrata; the consensus of the 360 most parsimonious trees is shown below.

+In their 2024 description of Ceoptera, Martin-Silverstone et al. found reasonable evidence in their phylogenetic analyses that Allkaruen instead represents the earliest known member of the Darwinoptera within Monofenestrata.
+They further redefined the clade Darwinoptera as comprising all taxa more closely related to the clade containing Allkaruen koi and Cuspicephalus scarfi than to Quetzalcoatlus.
+Their results are shown in the cladogram below: